 The third phase (III) comprises the inventory process in the visible visibility of reality.
 Observations are placed in a division environment and valued accordingly.
 The outcome is a ‘library’ of information.
 This unity (‘building’) provides a storehouse of ‘facts’ gathered in the process of observation and act as a center of communication.

 The fourth phase (IV) is the dynamic interplay of ‘library’ knowledge in the virtual world of a worldwide network, the internet.
 A visible invisibility, or a world which is too large to grab, is the main characteristic of this modern source of information.
-Architecture-as-a-disciple moved from the empirical into a language of mathematics, dealing with nodes (positions) and certain algorithms to calculate the shortest paths between source and target.
+Architecture-as-a-discipline moved from the empirical into a language of mathematics, dealing with nodes (positions) and certain algorithms to calculate the shortest paths between source and target.
 Quadralectic architecture might be the very subject, which combines the ‘old’ architecture of bricks and mortar (III) with the ‘new’ architecture of nodes (IV), providing the optimal protocol for the journey through life.

 The Horologion of Andronicus Cyrrhestes – better known as the ‘Tower of the Winds’ – in Athens was an early example a building used as an instrument (see fig. 268).
 Each of the sides had a dial and on the top was a Triton, which indicated the direction of the wind.
 The building, which is still standing today, also contained a clepsydra or water clock and dated from the second century BC.
 The octagonal tower was created fairly late in the Greek cultural history (see fig. 74) when numerological symbolism (the octagonal connected with the element water) was well known.
 The Hellenistic Period (300 – 30 BC) included the last hundred and fifty years of the visible presence of Greece, which ended with the annexation by the Roman Empire in 146 BC.
 This period was elsewhere described as a ‘Late Renaissance’ in a comparison with the Egyptian cultural period.